Dear Wedding Couple

 As an example, if you are from a single parent family and you want your mother to be more prominent in certain moments, it would be important if I learn this about you before the wedding.

-If you are confused
+If you aren’t sure

 It’s important to choose a videographer whose sense of aesthetics and working style is similar to the photographer.
 In the past, I have worked with videographers whose visions differed greatly from mine, and that created a difference on the final photographs.
 When styles match however, we can complement each other’s work.